-The default summons is initiated with the submission of the creditor’s application for a judicial order for default action at the competent local court (§ 690 ZPO).
+The default summons is initiated by submitting the creditor’s application for a judicial order for default action at the competent local court (§ 690 ZPO).
 If it concerns claims for which the labour courts are responsible, the application for the default action takes place there (§ 46a ArbGG).

-The application for a reminder may also already include the application to conduct the disputed proceedings in the event that the defendant objects in due time (§ 696 (1) ZPO).
-There are different procedures for filing the application.
+The application for a reminder may also include the application to conduct the disputed proceedings if the defendant objects in due time (§ 696 (1) ZPO).
+There are different procedures for applying.
 It can be done by filling out official forms or via the Internet by using an online application.

 Issue of a Default Summons

-The admissibility of the default summons is checked, and a limited check is made as to whether the requested payment of the amount of money can be justified by the stated claim (Schüler, in: MüKo ZPO, 5th edition 2016, § 691 Rn.
+The admissibility of the default summons is checked.
+A limited check is made about whether the requested payment of the amount of money can be justified by the stated claim (Schüler, in MüKo ZPO, 5th edition 2016, § 691 Rn.
 15).
 However, it is not examined whether the claimant is actually entitled to the claim (§ 692 (1) no. 2 ZPO).